What are Growth-Related Disorders?

 Growing pains are normal, and children grow at different rates.
 But if your child’s growth is clearly different from that of other children the same age or your child has pain or limping that lasts, you should see your child’s doctor.
 Some of the common orthopedic growth-related disorders, or those related to your child’s skeleton and the structures that support the skeleton, are described below.

 Children’s Health℠ offers exceptional care for these and other orthopedic disorders.
-U.S. New & World Report ranks us as one of the top pediatric orthopedic programs in the United States for 2019-2020.
+U.S. New & World Report ranks us as one of the top pediatric orthopedic programs in the United States.
 The department is also consistently ranked as one of the Top 10 of its kind in the nation by Parents magazine.
 The orthopedic service is provided by Children’s Health and Texas Scottish Rite Hospital for Children through the University of Texas Southwestern Medical Center at Dallas.